os-cau/cau-repl/docs/mycore.md

 >
 > `Document | MCRObject | MCRDerivate | MCRMODSWrapper | MCRObjectID | String | Collection<> id` *repeatable* - The
 > documents whose state you want to invalidate in the caches.
 In addition to the usual formats, you can also pass an ID
-> as a String, or a Collection of any of these types.
+> as a String, or a Collection of these types.
 >
 > **Returns** nothing.